Leave a Legacy

 Become an Oppie Today!

 Joining is easy and incredibly important.
 Simply submit your pledge form, and you’ll be immediately added to our Oppie newsletter and special Oppenheimer Circle event invitation list.
-You can also email our team at firstname.lastname@example.org to share your planned giving ideas or ask any questions.
+You can also email David Sweet, Planned Giving Officer, at firstname.lastname@example.org to ask any planned giving questions, request a meeting about planned giving, or tell us that you already have included the Exploratorium in your planned giving strategy.

 - Quarterly newsletter